User Community Service Desk Downloads

 • Rules

-To be able to create tasks from custom asset types, add the task:ableToCreateTask trait to those entities in the metadata model.
+To be able to create tasks from custom asset types, add the tasks:ableToCreateTask trait to those entities in the metadata model.

 Create task

-You can create tasks from an asset or from the tasks board.
+You can create tasks from the tasks board or directly from an asset.

 Workflow tasks (access request and review request) are created only automatically.
 See Workflow tasks.